 - Configuration data: Configuration data defined in 3GPP TS 28.541 [6] and 3GPP TS 28.622 [7], any of the available MOIs;

 Mobile networks are generally composed of numerous network elements.
 The data about these numerous network elements can potentially be vast.
-When collecting this vast amount of data to NDT, the collection might cause congestion in the network bandwidth used for data collection.
-NDT MnS Producer may create an NDT instance according to data provided by the NDT MnS Consumer or collect the data from the physical network for synchronization.
+When collecting this vast amount of data to be used by NDT jobs, the collection might cause congestion in the network used for data collection.
+NDT MnS Producer may create an NDT job instance according to data provided by the NDT MnS Consumer or collect the data from the physical network for synchronization.
 The MnS producer should enable the MnS consumer to control the frequency of data to be collected by the NDT to minimize unnecessary collection of data and minimal congestion.

 End of Second change